ameya-shahu/HLS-Streaming-Server-React/README.md

 This project sets up a server for HTTP Live Streaming (HLS) and a frontend interface to upload and stream videos.
 The backend is built with Node.js and Express, and the frontend is developed using React with Vite.
 The system requires `ffmpeg` installed on your machine for video processing.

+### Preview
+You can preview the application at [HLS Streaming Server Preview](https://hls-streaming-server-react.vercel.app/) once the server is running.

 ## Prerequisites